 However, psychology and neuroscience have moved on since then, and the current theories are much more interesting.
 The two halves of your brain spend a lot of time (and neurons) communicating with each other.
 However, they spend more time trying to suppress each other than working together.
 Both halves take part in things like logic, language, and art, but they pay attention to different things.

 The left half is inward-looking and is interested in objects, analysis, abstract ideas, and rules.
-It is over-confident that it knows how the world works, or ought to work.
+It is over-confident that it knows how the world works or ought to work.
 It can concentrate hard on something, ignoring other stimuli.

-The right half looks outwards to what is happening around you and is interested in people, relationships, and the big picture.
+The right half looks outwards at what is happening around you and is interested in people, relationships, and the big picture.
 It is comfortable with messy reality.
 Meanwhile, the left half is convinced that everything should follow the rules and work as designed.
 It’s no wonder that they try to suppress each other.

-This is all described in Iain McGilchrist’s fascinating book “The Master and his Emissary“, which looks at the scientific, psychological, and cultural evidence for this theory.
-McGilchrist shows us that the western world is increasingly allowing unbalanced left-hemisphere approaches to dominate.
+This is all described in Iain McGilchrist’s fascinating book “The Master and his Emissary”, which looks at the scientific, psychological, and cultural evidence for this theory.
+McGilchrist shows us that the Western world is increasingly allowing unbalanced left-hemisphere approaches to dominate.
 You can see this in “group think”, where inspired ideas get squashed by critical thinking until there is almost nothing left.
 We need both perspectives to understand and work with the real world.

-Mind mapping and human brain
+Mind mapping and the human brain

 The implications for mind mappers and mind map diagrams are significant.
 The claim that Mind Maps appeal to “both sides” of your brain is difficult to sustain.
 Mind map software is (accidentally) the perfect vehicle for the left hemisphere to express itself.
 It directly feeds the preference to divide, structure, categorize, and organize.
-But neatly structured software mind maps can be quite poor at revealing the relationships and influences that really matter.
+However, neatly structured software mind maps can be quite poor at revealing the relationships and influences that really matter.
 They favor rational approaches and don’t describe complexity or chaos very well.
 A lot of real life is complex and chaotic.

 If you are a big fan of mind maps, there is some danger here.
 Suppose your organization is facing a complex problem, and you have captured all possible detail in an extensive mind map diagram.
 When you show it to your boss, they might perceive that you are analysis-oriented.
 They might prefer you to be thinking about strategy, sensing the big picture and context.
 They may already know that the solution does not lie in the analysis of detail but in a strategic level of understanding.
 You might unintentionally label yourself as a detail person, and your boss might not pay much more attention.
 The detail is good, but not without the context of a bigger picture.